appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/faq.md

 ### Checking and Cleaning the MinIO Temporary Buckets

+Appcircle stores the build outputs, like logs, APKs, and IPA files, in the MinIO buckets.

-Check the MinIO bucket sizes.
+If you want to check the MinIO bucket sizes, you can follow the commands below.

 - Navigate to the Appcircle server directory.